 In order to keep a thriving reef tank, you need to make sure your water is completely free of any contaminants that might harm your coral colonies.
-That means you either need to buy purified water from your local fish store, or you can get an RO DI System.
-Owning your own reverse osmosis system will not only save you time and money, it will also allow you to have absolute control over the quality of your water.
+That means you either need to buy purified water from your local fish store, or you can purchase an RO DI System.
+Owning your own reverse osmosis system will not only save you money and time, it will also allow you to have absolute control over your water reef tanks water parameters.
 TLDR: Our recommendation for best RO DI system for a reef tank is the SpectraPure MaxCap RO/DI System

 Best RO DI System for a Reef Tank